Which Radiator Valve for Smart Radiator Valve

 • Some smart TRV kits include clip-on or compression-style adapters that can fit over certain manual valves.

-• This is very hit-and-miss and depends on the brand and valve type.
+• This is very hit and miss and depends on the brand and valve type.

 • Even if it fits, control might be less accurate or reliable.